aws/aws-graviton-getting-started/perfrunbook/system-load-and-compute-headroom.md

 # System Load and Compute Headroom

 Ideally, a system's performance should scale linearly as more vCPUs are used, up to 100% CPU load.
-This ideal is not always realized due to how vCPUs are implemented on x86 and Graviton processors.
+This ideal is not always realized due to how vCPUs are implemented on x86 and Graviton based EC2 instances.
-Intel/AMD x86 systems in AWS EC2 execute two hardware threads per core, each thread representing a vCPU.
+Our x86 based EC instances in AWS EC2 execute two hardware threads per core, each thread representing a vCPU.
 Graviton processors can execute only one hardware thread, or vCPU, per physical core.
 The Linux kernel schedules tasks to cores first, then, when all physical cores are used, to hardware threads.
 When hardware threads have to share one physical core, the per-thread performance decreases significantly.